citrix/terraform-provider-citrixitm/CONTRIBUTING.md

 #### GOPATH

-The GOPATH environment variable specifies a directory containing the source code and binaries for a user's local Go projects.
-The Make targets involving Terraform website integration utilize GOPATH too, so you'll need to set this whether or not you'll be hacking on the provider Go code itself.
+The `GOPATH` environment variable specifies a directory (or multiple directories) containing the source code and binaries for a user's local Go projects.
+The Make targets involving Terraform website integration utilize `GOPATH` too, so you'll need to set this whether or not you'll be hacking on the provider Go code itself.
 The standard is a directory named "go" within your home directory.

 To set this variable for the current session: